-I write this as a preface to something that has been bugging for quite a while.
+I write this as a preface to something that has been bugging me for quite a while.
 I am sure a lot of my fellow Ethiopians think I make a mountain of a molehill when I criticize people for the words they choose to call themselves and our nation by extension.
 It’s one thing to adapt and learn other languages–after all, I am writing this article in English.
 But it’s a whole other matter when we choose to pervert our culture and bastardize our heritage by calling ourselves insulting words given to us by others and renaming profound aspects of our custom by mimicking the customs of others.

 When I was searching for the picture you see above, I Googled the word “bandira”–I’ll be damned if the first page of Google was not populated with pictures of endless Ethiopians holding up our sendek alema.
 Let me put this into a stark perspective, bandira is an Italian word for flag.
-Sendek alema is the Amharic word for our flag–there are more Ethiopians waving our flag and presenting it as a bandira than there are Italians doing that for theirs!
+Sendek alema is the Amharic word for our flag–there are more Ethiopians waving our flag and presenting it as a bandira than there are Italians doing that for their flag!
 Let that sink in for a minute.
 You see, our sendek alema was the rallying cry for our forefathers as they united in order to repel the Italian army in the battle of Adwa.
-Our ancestors bled and died so that their children don’t submit to the Italian bandira.
+Our ancestors bled and died so their children would not submit to the Italian bandira.
 Anyone who betrayed their nation and joined the Italian side was called a banda (traitor)–a banda was one who bowed to the bandira.

 This is what happens when a people are led not by wisdom but by negligence.
 What I am writing about has real life consequences; when we vacate the field and don’t own our narratives, our narratives are written for us by others.
 Go to Twitter and type in Ethiopia and you will see more non-Ethiopians than Ethiopians telling our stories for us.
 Most of the time, these narratives display us in the most unkind light.
 Yet type in habesha and you will see a flock of unwitting Ethiopians gloating that they are habesha not understanding that the word habesha was the most egregious of insults given to us by Arabs.
 I love Arab people and love their culture but I do not take kindly to ANYONE insulting me and I’ll be damned if I take insults that are given to me by others and wear it as some sort of badge of pride.

 There is a video on YouTube where an Ethiopian man was being beaten savagely as he was being asked what he was (Saudi police torture an Ethiopian).
 He kept saying he is Ethiopian, a bunch of Saudi thugs bludgeoned him to a pulp as they kept saying he was habesha.
 The brave man though refused to relent, to his dying breath he said that he was Ethiopian and refused to call himself habesha.
 He knew something that most Ethiopians have no conception of for he knew how reprehensible that word is.
 He had a love of his nation that was more than just empty pride.
 This type of courage and knowledge is sorely missing within the diaspora of Ethiopians and the “educated” lot back home.
-So busy chasing assimilation and modernity that they end up erasing the profound history of a biblical nation.
+So busy chasing assimilation and modernity that they end up erasing the profound history of our nation.

 How many times does the word Habesha appear in the bible?
 Don’t bother to Google the answer–that would be exactly ZERO.
 On the other hand, the word Ethiopia appears in the bible more than ANY other nation.
 Did you know by the way that Ethiopia was once the entire continent that is now called Africa?
 Colonizers have erased the significance of a continent of humanity’s birth and renamed it to honor a brutal monster worse than Hitler by the name of Scipio Africanus.
 Egypt likewise a made up word by the Greeks, “Egypt” is actually northern Ethiopia known as the land of Kemet.
 For anyone who is tempted to say that the word “Ethiopian” is a Greek word that means burnt face, ask yourself how could the Greeks have named us when Ethiopia existed before Greece was a nation-state?
 Can I assert that I named my father and mother?
 But who has time for common sense, what colonizers could not do to the only speck they could not conquer on the continent we now sadly call Africa, the children of Ethiopia have taken up the baton and colonized ourselves with ignorance and indoctrination.